 Justice Without Revenge: Tiered Elite Accountability in a Post-Kim North Korea

-Jan 31
+- Jan 31

-2 min read
+- 2 min read

 The collapse of the Kim regime will immediately raise one of the most sensitive issues in post-conflict reconstruction: how to deal with regime elites who upheld the system, and how to punish those responsible for crimes against humanity without triggering instability or revenge.

 History offers cautionary guidance.
 After World War II, Japan limited accountability to a narrow circle of top leaders, prioritizing state continuity but leaving deep moral ambiguities unresolved.
-Germany followed a more demanding path after reunification.
+Germany, by contrast, followed a more demanding path after reunification.
 Rather than mass prosecutions, it preserved the complete records of East Germany’s secret police, institutionalizing truth while selectively excluding perpetrators from public authority.
 Justice was not immediate or total—but it was neither erased nor privatized.

 North Korea presents an even harder case.
 The Kim regime forcibly implicated entire institutions in repression, extending coercion into everyday life and compelling ordinary citizens to monitor one another.
 This reality makes blanket punishment both unjust and destabilizing, while blanket amnesty would entrench impunity and poison any post-Kim order.